FredHutch/slurm-examples/checkpointer/README.md

 ## Current limitations

 * checkpointer supports only simple jobs that run on a single node.
-* is is not tested with array jobs
-* The submission script should not contain complex structures or multiple steps.
-* ## Current limitations

-* checkpointer supports only simple jobs that run on a single node.
 * checkpointer is untested with array jobs
 * The submission script should not contain complex structures or multiple steps.
 * The underlying CRIU tool does not support open file handles for writes/appends on shared storage.
 (See https://github.com/checkpoint-restore/criu/issues/1043) Workaround: checkpointer supports writing to local scratch space and copies the data around for you.